Future uncertain for the US after crashing out of Women’s World Cup

 The United States brought 14 players to the World Cup who had never played in the event.
 Indeed, 12 of them had never played in a major tournament.

 The changes were part of a U.S. youth movement after the disappointing Tokyo Games.
-Andonovski focused his attention on developing young players like Sophia Smith, Trinity Rodman and 18-yar-old Alyssa Thompson.
+Andonovski focused his attention on developing young players like Sophia Smith, Trinity Rodman, and 18-year-old Alyssa Thompson.

 One player, midfielder Savannah DeMelo, had never appeared in a national team match when she was named to the World Cup roster.
 She appeared as a substitute in a send-off match against Wales in San Jose, before starting in the Americans’ first two games.